23 September 2021

 The range of mitigation strategies and tactics laid out in the position paper focuses on abatement, compensation, and neutralization of GHG emissions.
 While for the next 5-10 years abatement is the top priority within value chains, the Alliance calls attention to compensation, including purchasing of carbon credits.

-The NZAOA calls and expects policymakers to fix the carbon-pricing issue as a priority, but – as a complementary measure –will support voluntary carbon markets, which require a significant ‘quality boost’.
+The Alliance calls and expects policymakers to fix the carbon-pricing issue as a priority, but – as a complementary measure –will support voluntary carbon markets, which require a significant ‘quality boost’.

 The use of carbon credits as complementary instruments to abatement strategies requires an immediate increase in the quality of carbon credits, leading to higher carbon prices.
 In essence, this means formalizing the use of carbon credits as a market proxy for a global carbon tax.
 This market proxy will grow, institutionalize, and increase the transparency and integrity of voluntary carbon markets – the best available solution in the absence of rising price corridors and policy support mechanisms.